KritzelKratzel/OpenHPC-Rocks/03-OpenHPC-Rocks-Setup-on-Frontend-Node.md

 wwctl container import docker://ghcr.io/warewulf/warewulf-rockylinux:9 rocky --syncuser
 ```

+Use option `--force` to overwrite an existing container.
 Open interactive session on the downloaded container `rocky` and run the given commands inside the container:

 ```bash
 wwctl container shell rocky